Luchemos por la vida: Luchemos por la Vida magazine

-This quarterly publication is distributed freely to all town councils and is designed to promote public interest on traffic safety and prevention of traffic accidents and to share information of developments and research in other countries.
+This quarterly publication is distributed freely to all town councils and is designed to promote public interest in traffic safety and the prevention of traffic accidents and to share information on developments and research in other countries.

 Traffic safety education

 Since the beginning, the organization has promoted the incorporation of traffic safety education at schools with the help of private firms.